jgthomas/sudoku-solver.online/README.md

 # Sudoku solver

-The puzzle solving logic is written in C and compiled to webassembly.
+The puzzle-solving logic is written in C and compiled to webassembly.

 ### Use